 Our Sun orbits the galaxy’s center, completing its rotation every 250 million years or so.
 Many of the most iconic dinosaurs roamed Earth when the planet was in a very different part of the Milky Way.

-Michael Rampino ( Geologist and Professor of Biology and Environmental Studies at New York University ) believes that once every 26 to 30 million years, our Solar system will face a dense disc of dark matter.
-These dark matters settle into Earth’s core which makes dark matter clumps denser destroying each other.
-This destruction led to an increase in temperature which then heats the Earth’s core provoking magma to cause strong volcanic eruptions.
-The aftermath of these volcanic eruptions may give rise to the formation of new continents and the destruction of countless lives.
-Considering the preciousness of time, then Dinosaurs explored our blue and green globe for about 165 million years.
-Maybe after 30 million years, dark would end up half of the lives from Earth.
-Maybe after 150 million years, there will be no more existence of humans.
-Who knows?
+Michael Rampino (Geologist and Professor of Biology and Environmental Studies at New York University) believes that once every 26 to 30 million years, our Solar system will face a dense disc of dark matter.
+These dark matters settle into Earth’s core which makes dark matter clumps denser eventually destroying each other.
+This destruction led to an enormous increase in temperature of the Earth’s core, provoking magma to cause strong volcanic eruptions.
+The aftermath of these volcanic eruptions may give rise to the formation of new continents, destruction of countless lives and properties as well.
+Considering the preciousness of time, dinosaurs explored our blue and green globe for about 165 million years.
+Life will find its way.

 EVIDENCE FOR DARK MATTER